HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 Anarcho-communists are temporary allies at best and destabilizing forces at worst.
 The moment the revolution approaches, anarchists will turn on communists for attempting to install the proletarian state.
 History has demonstrated this repeatedly.
 Honest acknowledgment of this incompatibility is more useful than false unity.

-As individuals of authoritarian left mind, Hive-Mind Collectivists unapologetically believe In altruism and mandatory social responsibility.
+As individuals of authoritarian left mind, Hive-Mind Collectivists unapologetically believe in altruism and mandatory social responsibility.
 Believing that anarchism and left libertarianism's reliance on voluntary responsibility leads to:

-•Exploitation (free-riding opportuni., lack of collective support)
+• Exploitation (free-riding opportunism, lack of collective support)

-•Oppression (marginalized groups left vulnerable)
+• Oppression (marginalized groups left vulnerable)

-•Violation of humanity (neglecting collective well-being for embellishment of the egoist)
+• Violation of humanity (neglecting collective well-being for embellishment of the egoist)

 On Revolutionary Intransigence